nsunami/nsunami/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Nami.
 I caught a programming bug first larning about Matlab & R, and then the potential of software in creating the world a better place.
-I believe we as people can use technology better to be more open, more connected, and more euiitable to each other. 🫶
+I believe we as people can use technology better to be more open and more connected to each other. 🫶

 ## Current projects